Shadow systems, decomposability and isotropic constants: The polytopal case

-We recall that Theorem \ref{thm_simplicial_vertex} asserts that the hypergraph $H$ of a local maximizer $P$ of $K \mapsto L_K$ cannot have any isolated vertices.
-Combining this with Theorem \ref{thm_minkowski_summands}, we obtain that the number of connected components of $H$ is of order $O(n)$.
+We recall that Theorem \ref{thm_simplicial_vertex} asserts that the hypergraph $H$ of a local maximizer $P$ of $K \mapsto L_K$ cannot have any isolated vertices unless $P$ is a simplex.
+Therefore, every connected component of $H$ has dimension $n$.
+Combining this with the condition $\dim \fwa(P) \leq \frac{n^2+3n}{2}$ from Theorem \ref{thm_minkowski_summands}, we obtain that the number of connected components of $H$ is of order $O(n)$.
 Arguably, our notion of a connected component is somewhat crude.
 One shortcoming is that the edge set $E(H)$ includes facets that are pyramids but not simplices, even though such a facet has no affine dependences that involve the apex of the pyramid.
 A more sophisticated definition of the hypergraph $E(H)$ might exclude as hyperedges all pyramidal faces of $P$, leading to a finer partition of $V$ into connected components.
 The problem with this approach is that the simple definition given above of the dimension of a connected component no longer works.

 \begin{remark} \leavevmode \begin{enumerate}[label=(\roman*)] \item Interpreting the facets of a polytope $P \in \Kno$ as hyperedges of a hypergraph, we find ourselves precisely in the setting of the affine rigidity problem as considered in \cite{gglt13}.
 In \cite{gglt13}, it was shown that affine rigidity is a generic property of a hypergraph $H$, i.e., it is independent of the embedding of $H$ into $\R^n$ as long as the coordinates of the embedded vertices have algebraically independent coordinates.
 That $\dim \fwa(P)$ is not a combinatorial property of the hypergraph induced by $P$ is due to the fact that the vertices of $P$ cannot have algebraically independent coordinates, except in the trivial case where $P$ is simplicial. \item There are further well-studied vector spaces that are isomorphic to $\linh \mathcal{S}(P^\circ)$ and $\fwa (P)$, including the following: \begin{enumerate} \item the space of parallel redrawings of the (geometric) edge graph of $P^\circ$, \item the space of parallel redrawings of the hyperplane arrangement induced by the facets of $P^\circ$. \end{enumerate} The fact that these vector spaces are isomorphic creates a connection between the topics of Minkowski decomposability, (affine) rigidity and scene analysis; for more information, we refer to \cite{whi89,sw17}. \end{enumerate} \end{remark}